 Sometimes assemblers can connecting the Leaf Springs and the Jump Mat difficult:

-What’s been your experience assembling trampolines (and not just Vuly)?
+What’s been your experience assembling a trampoline (and not just Vuly)?
 Was your experience as easy as Brendan’s effort?